EternityForest/AnyoneCanDoIt/SoYouWantToUseLinux.md

 As a free OS, there are many versions and variants available based on the core Linux Kernel, called distros.

 The act of switching between them rapidly is known as distro hopping, somewhere between a hobby, educational experience, and addiction.
 I'd suggest not doing too much of this.
+If you're looking for easy, ome size fits all kind of answers here, just use Linux Mint.

 Although there are thousands, the vast majority are not worth your time.